knative-extensions/eventing-rabbitmq/samples/broker-trigger/README.md

 However, the 500 is sent a total of 6 times because we have specified the retry of 5 (original, plus 5 retries for a total of 6 log entries).

-However the event-display (the Dead Letter Sink) only sees the failed events with the response code set to 500.
+However, the event-display (the Dead Letter Sink) only sees the failed events with the response code set to 500.

 ```sh